 The Landmark Mall site is identified as the West End Town Center in the Landmark Van Dorn Corridor Plan, which is the relevant Small Area Plan Chapter of the Alexandria Master Plan.
 A series of graphics and recommendations guide implementation of the Corridor Plan by illustrating an urban grid of streets, blocks, programmed open spaces, transportation multimodality, and an active core.
 As part of the CDD Concept Plan approval, the applicant sought Master Plan Amendments to revise certain West End Town Center elements, including the street framework, transit hub location, connectivity to I-395, location of pedestrian and bicycle facilities, location and size of the Central Plaza, active retail locations, maximum building heights, placemaking locations, and to retain the existing parking garage.
-Within the framework established by the Corridor Plan chapter of the Master Plan, the approved CDD Concept Plan set requirements for Block I regarding density, uses, building heights, parking, open space, and building design.
+Within the framework established by the Corridor Plan chapter of the Master Plan, the approved CDD Concept Plan set requirements for Block K regarding density, uses, building heights, parking, open space, and building design.
+Throughout the review process, Staff have ensured that the Block K proposal aligns with the CDD Concept Plan and Master Plan requirements.